 The NUIT Support Center is available to assist you with any IT problems that may arise during your stay.
+They can be reached at 847-491-4357 or consultant@northwestern.edu.

 University Health Service (for Residential Students Only)

 Infirmary and Prescription Refills